loganguerry/predicting-manufacturing-failures/README.md

 Due to the confidential nature of the implicit data, there will be no data shared in this repo - only scripts for preprocessing, and modeling without variable names included.
 This repo, and the contained scripts should be taken as examples of scripting capabilities only, as the results from the contained scripts will be withheld for confidentiality reasons.

 #### Complete
-  * R script for data cleansing
+  * Data cleansing and pre-processing - R

 #### Working
   * LGBM through SciKit.Learn - Python